NICMx/Jool/doc/usr/mod-run-464xlat.md

 If you click the latter version of the link from an IPv6-only node via a NAT64, it will of course not work, because the node doesn't have an IPv4 stack with which to access `203.0.113.24`. `www.jool.mx` works fine because the DNS64 appends the NAT64 prefix once the node asks about it; on the other hand, if all the node has is `203.0.113.24`, it can't really tell it's talking via a NAT64, much less know which prefix should be appended.

 [464XLAT](https://tools.ietf.org/html/rfc6877) is a technique meant to address this limitation.
-It functions by appending another NAT64 into the mix, that reverses the work made by the already existing NAT64.
+It functions by appending an SIIT into the mix, that reverses the work made by the Stateful NAT64.
 The idea can be generalized to also provide Internet to IPv4-only services when all you have is an IPv6 address space, which is [SIIT/DC: Dual Translation Mode](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc-2xlat-00).

 This document is a dumbed-down summary of both of these techniques, collapsed into a walkthrough that uses Jool.